 Each CAP Alert Message consists of an <alert> segment, which may contain one or more <info> segments, each of which may include one or more <area> segments.
+Under most circumstances CAP messages with a <msgType> value of "Alert" SHOULD include at least one <info> element.
 (See the document object model diagram in section 3.1, below.)